isri-aist/MujocoTactileSensorPlugin/README.md

 ### MujocoTactileSensorRosPlugin
 This is a plugin with ROS interface to simulate tactile sensors.
+This is only available when built as a ROS package.

 In addition to the attributes of `MujocoTactileSensorPlugin`, the following attributes are required.
 - `topic_name`: ROS topic name of sensor data